 The Role of Addiction Treatment Centers

-Discovery House Program Director, Brent Miller speaking out in a 2013 Bangor City Council meeting.
+Discovery House Program Director, Brent Miller, speaking out in a 2013 Bangor City Council meeting.

 Discovery House Program Director, Brent Miller frequently met with community members and state officials.
 The goal was to increase funding, decrease overdoses, and to correct the stigma associated with addiction and forms of treatment.
-After countless media interviews, town hall meetings and organization collaborations he brought Discovery House to the forefront of the fight.
+After countless media interviews, town hall meetings, and organization collaborations, he brought Discovery House to the forefront of the fight.
 Brent became a voice for patients, families, and even competitor clinics that were facing the challenge of being defunded.
-As he told The Bangor Daily News, “I think people are starting to understand that opiate addiction treatment is really essential to solving the problem and getting a handle on the disease…”
+As he told The Bangor Daily News, “I think people are starting to understand that opiate addiction treatment is essential to solving the problem and getting a handle on the disease…”

 Enough is Enough

 Communities nationwide are reluctant when hearing of a methadone clinic opening in their town.
-The mantra, “not in my backyard” has become a common response.
+The mantra, “not in my backyard,” has become a typical response.
 However, we know more about the nature of addiction now.
 Unfortunately, many have learned this through personal tragedy and loss.
 In 2012, the overdose count reached 163 people in the State of Maine.
 Enough was enough for Mainers when overdoses in 2016 exceeded 270.
 Treatment needed to be an effort supported by officials and members of the community alike.